Matthew-Otto/Embedded-PTP-Timeserver/docs/ethernet.md

 When a valid packet is received from the network and passes MAC filtering, the DMA transfers the packet to memory referenced by the first available descriptor.
 An Ethernet DMA interrupt is then raised.
 The ISR unblocks the network semaphore, and the application processes the packet.
 Once the packet has been processed, the memory block containing the packet should be freed so it can be assigned to a new RX descriptor.

-POTENTIAL BUG: is enough packets are received, blocks will be exhausted and new RX descriptors will not be created.
+POTENTIAL BUG: if enough packets are received, blocks will be exhausted and new RX descriptors will not be created.
 There is currently method to recover from this state.

-TODO: rx timestamp

 ### Transmit